Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 Download and Install Uber Driver App

-The first thing you need to do as a new Uber driver is to download and install the Uber driver app onto your smartphone.
+The first thing you need to do is to download and install the Uber driver app on your smartphone.

 The app is very simple and easy to use.
 Once installed, you can launch the app, log in to your account, press the “Go Online” button and start accepting trip requests.